maasuofficial/maasu-website/README.md

-git checkout master && git pull git branch -D staging git checkout -b staging
+git checkout master && git pull git branch -D staging git checkout -b staging git push origin +staging
 ```
 > This deletes the local staging branch and syncs it with master.

+> The last command will force push the commits in master to the staging branch.
+Be cautious
+> when doing so, as it may overwrite any changes you originally had in staging.
+> Make sure you have no changes in staging you may not want to overwrite.

 2. Make your changes to the `staging` branch, whether through a feature branch or manually.
 3. Commit those changes.
 ```